bartelsjoshuac/Corduroy/GCS.md

 3. Navigate to */source/corduroyproject*.
 4. Start the container *docker-compose up -d*  // This will take a long time the first time.
 5. Start a shell and create the Django SuperUser *docker-compose exec web bash*.
-6. Populate the demo user *python manage.py populate_users*
+6. Populate the demo user *python manage.py populate_users*.
-7. Populate some sample data *python manage.py populate_data*
+7. Populate some sample data *python manage.py populate_data*.
+8. Access your server using the IP address from Step 7 above at http://<EXTERNAL_IP>:8000